aannkooss/Cora-GNN/README.md

 ## Model Architecture
 The model is a simple but effective Graph Convolutional Network with two layers:
 1. GCNConv Layer 1 takes the initial 1433 node features and learns a compact 16 dimensional embedding for each node by aggregating information from its immediate neighbors
-2. GCNConv Layer 2 takes the 16 layer embedding and produces the final classification output across hte 7 subject categories
+2. GCNConv Layer 2 takes the 16 dimensional embedding and produces the final classification output across hte 7 subject categories
 A `ReLU` activation function and `Dropout` are used between layers to learn complex patterns and prevent overfitting
 ## How to Run Code
 Before running the code, please ensure that you have a an installation of Python 3.x, PyTorch, and PyTorch Geometric libraries installed